xueyuanhuang/use-apple-product/shortcut.md

 open new tag page and jump to it:shift+command+click the url
-open new page:`shift`+`click the url` open new blank tag page:command+T
+open new page:`shift`+`click the url` open new blank tag page:command+T open new window: command+N
+merge two page into one:drag tag button on the toolbar into another page

 choose one line: three fingers drag
 go to line head:command+leftarrow